telepresenceio/telepresence/reference/architecture.md

 ## Changes from Service Preview

 Using Ambassador's previous offering, Service Preview, the Traffic Agent had to be manually added to a pod by an annotation.
 This is no longer required as the Traffic Agent is automatically injected when an intercept is started.

+Service Preview also started an intercept via `edgectl intercept`.
+The `edgectl` CLI is no longer required to intercept as this functionality has been moved to the Telepresence CLI.

 For both the Traffic Manager and Traffic Agents, configuring Kubernetes ClusterRoles and ClusterRoleBindings is not required as it was in Service Preview.
 Instead, the user running Telepresence must already have sufficient permissions in the cluster to add and modify deployments in the cluster.